nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

 }
 ```

 This gives us the same information but is one better than the other?
 The answer is, it depends.
-These are some guides to help you with your decision
+Consider the following when designing your schema:

 1. Favor less root queries
 1. Leverage parent context data to reduce required query arguments